High Tension: Plot

-When the killer stops at a gas station, Marie gives Alex the knife and sneaks into the gas station shop for help.
-When the killer comes into the shop, Marie hides and she witnesses the store clerk Jimmy being murdered with an axe.
-The killer returns to the truck and Marie calls the police but hangs up in frustration when she's unable to tell them where she is.
-She takes the clerk's keys and uses his car to follow the killer down a deserted road.
-The killer notices Marie following him, and rams Marie's vehicle, pushing the car off the road where it wrecks.
-Exiting on foot, badly injured, Marie runs into the forest as the killer seeks her.
+When the killer stops at a gas station, Marie gives Alex the knife and sneaks in for help.
+Inside, Marie witnesses the store clerk being murdered with an axe.
+As the killer drives away, Marie calls the police but hangs up when she's unable to tell them where she is.
+Marie takes the clerk's keys and uses his car to follow the killer down a deserted road.
+Noticing Marie tailing him, the killer rams Marie's vehicle, pushing the car off the road.
+Badly injured, Marie runs into the forest as the killer seeks her.
 Eventually, Marie bludgeons the killer with a fence post covered in barbed wire.
-As Marie inspects the body, he grabs at her throat, so Marie suffocates him with a plastic sheet and makes her way back to the truck.
-Alex seems terrified of Marie as she returns to the vehicle.
-As police investigate the gas station murders via the in-store videotape, the tape shows Marie murdering the store clerk.
-In retrospect, it is revealed that Marie is murderous, delusional, and in love with Alex and the real killer of Alex's family.
+As Marie inspects the body, he grabs at her throat, so Marie suffocates him with a plastic sheet.
+As Marie makes her way back to the truck, Alex seems terrified of her.
+Meanwhile, police at the gas station watch security camera footage, which shows Marie murdering the store clerk.
+It is revealed that Marie is murderous, delusional, and obsessed with Alex, being responsible for all the murders.

 At the truck, Marie unties Alex.
 As soon as Alex is free, she threatens Marie with the knife and accuses her of butchering her family.
 Alex slashes Marie's face and stabs her in the stomach before running into the forest.
 Marie chases Alex with a concrete saw.
 Alex finds a road and flags down a car.
 As Alex is climbing into the car, Marie appears brandishing the concrete saw and disembowels the driver.
 A stray piece of glass slices Alex's Achilles tendon.
 Alex takes a crowbar from the car's toolbox and crawls along the road.
 Marie forces Alex to tell her that she loves her, and she kisses her.
 While engaged in the kiss, Alex plunges the crowbar into Marie's upper-chest as Marie proclaims she'll never let anyone come between them.

-Sometime later, Marie is in a psychiatric hospital room, with Alex watching her through a one-way mirror.
-Marie grins and reaches for Alex, evidently aware that she is behind it.
+Sometime later, Marie is in a psychiatric hospital room chained to her bed, with Alex watching her through a one-way mirror.
+Marie grins and reaches for Alex, seemingly aware that she is behind it.